dmbarbour/glas/docs/GlasNamespaces.md

             , drop:(Map of Name to (Set of Expr))   # conflicting defs for diagnosis )

-In each step, we can scan 'todo' for tasks that might contribute to what we 'want'.
-The primary basis for laziness is to filter 'mx' and 'ld' tasks: a name is a potential output of the NS if it doesn't have a prefix in the LHS of 'mv', or if it has a prefix in the RHS of 'mv'.
-For indexed performance, we might first extend TL with an index - a trie containing only the prefixes from RHS of 'mv'.
+When extracting some definitions, if they aren't already defined we add them to 'want'.
+In each evaluation step, we can scan 'todo' for tasks that might contribute to what we 'want'.
+The primary basis for laziness is to filter 'lz' and 'ld' tasks based on output prefixes from 'mv' translations.
+It is feasible to index and cache the output prefixes for each 'mv' map, perhaps extending the TL type.

-To process 'df', we add the names to 'have' if possible, and remove those names from 'want', adding pending tasks back to 'todo'.
-If there are name conflicts, we instead add the definition to 'drop' to support debugging, and we report the conflict at most once per name.
+To process 'df', we add the names to 'have' if they are previously undefined, otherwise add to 'drop' and log a warning.
+When we add a name to 'have' we can remove the same name from 'want' and return any pending tasks to the 'todo' set.

+We'll process 'ap' and patches by rewriting.
+The list of patch operations will be processed eagerly, but 'mx' rewrites to a lazy operation.
+Use of 'at' to translate patches is a relatively sophisticated operation.

+        ap:(NS, ()) => NS                           # ap done
+        ap:(NS, (mx:(TL, Adds), Ops)) =>            # lazily apply mx
+            ap:(lz:((), (lz:[TL, NS], Adds)), Ops)
+        at:(LN, ()) =>                              # at done (empty seq)
+        at:(LN, (mx:(TL, Adds), Ops)) =>            # translate patches
+            mx:[TL at LN, lz:((mv:LN, ln:LN), Adds)], at:(LN, Ops)
+        at:(LN, (at:(LN', Ops'), Ops)) =>           # compose patch translations
+            at:(LN' fby LN, Ops'), at:(LN, Ops)

-To process 'mx', we extract at least one NS, apply the TL, and expand translated NS and remaining mx (if any) into 'todo'.
-To apply TL to another 'mx', we compose TL.
-To apply TL to 'ld', we compose TL and also apply the 'ln' translation to the Set of Expr.
-To apply TL to 'df', we apply the 'ln' rules to the Exprs and 'mv' rules to the names.
-The latter may result in name conflicts if 'mv' merges two prefixes.
+To process 'lz', we extract at each NS, apply the TL, then return it to the todo pool.
+To apply a TL to another 'lz', we can use fby composition.
+To apply TL to 'ld', we fby compose TL and also apply the 'ln' translation to the Set of Expr.
+To apply TL to 'df' is essentially how TL was defined to start with.
+There is some risk of name collisions by 'mv' moving two names together, but this is resolved non-deterministically with a warning.

-To process 'ld', we try to evaluate an Expr to a `(Set of NS, Set of Expr)` pair, then produce an `mx:(TL, Set of NS), ld:(TL, Set of Expr)` pair with the TL from 'ld'.
-But we must also handle evaluation failures.
-If evaluation fails due to a missing definition, we can add `ld:[TL, Expr]` under 'want' for the missing name, otherwise report the problem and add it to 'fail' to support further debugging.
-Most complexity is related to developing the evaluator for Exprs in context of a partial namespace.
+To process `ld:(TL, Set of Expr)`, we try to evaluate each Expr to a `(Set of NS, Set of Expr)` pair.
+For successful evaluations, we produce an `lz:(TL, Set of NS), ld:(TL, Set of Expr)` pairs, using TL from 'ld'.
+On failure, we diagnose the cause.
+If the failure is due to a missing definition, we add the name and `ld:[TL, Expr]` to 'want'.
+For any non-recoverable cause, we instead add this to 'fail'.

 ## Design Patterns

-### Forbidden Names
+### Invalid Names

-Assume we forbid DEL (0x7F) for use in names.
-Then, by including DEL in rhs of a translation, we can guard against accidental use of the prefix within a namespace component.
-We can report if we accidentally do define names containing DEL, and easily verify that all translations are DEL-preserving (DEL in lhs implies DEL in rhs).

-This would serve a symmetric role of 'move to WARN' controlling introduction of names.
-For example, if we want to insist a given subcomponent only uses names prefixed 'foo' or 'bar' we might use a link rule `{ "" => DEL, DEL => DEL, "foo." => "foo.", "bar." => "bar." }`.
-If we want to say the component *does not* use 'foo', the rule instead is `{ "foo." => DEL+"foo." }`.
-(We don't need shadowing since these names shouldn't be defined.)
+I propose to forbid byte DEL (0x7F) in names.
+This allows us to introduce DEL in translations to indicate that certain names or prefixes shouldn't be used, e.g. `{ "" => DEL, "foo." => "foo." }` would indicate that a given namespace component should only define or use `foo.*` names (depending on move or link rule), while `{ "foo." => DEL+"foo." }` would indicate that a namespace component must not define or use `foo.*`.
+If there are any issues, we can render the translated name as part of the warning.

+We can also check that all translations are DEL preserving, i.e. such that DEL in lhs implies DEL in rhs.

 ### Private Names

-Similar to DEL, we can reserve '~' (0x7E) for use in private names.
-We could warn if '~' appears in initial 'df' or load expressions, require it is only introduced in the rhs of a translation.
-We can also verify that translations are privacy preserving ('~' in lhs implies '~' in rhs).
-Further, we must also reject names containing '~' even before they are translated via *Localization*.
+Similar to invalid names, I propose use of '~' (0x7E) for private names.
+To guard against most accidental privacy violations, we can raise a warning if '~' appears in initial definitions or link expressions before translation or if translations do not preserve '~'.
+However, in context of user-defined syntax, it is possible to bypass this privacy protection; it only resists accidents.
+More robust protection would be based on using translations to control where names are used and introduced.

-Privacy would be introduced by rename, symmetric move and link, based on access control expressions.
-For example, we might compile `export foo, bar, qux as q` (accept list) to rename `{ "" => "~", "foo." => "foo.", "bar." => "bar.", "qux." => "q." }`.
-Or we could compile `hide foo, bar` (deny list) to rename `{ "foo." => "~foo.", "bar." => "~bar.", "~foo." => "~foo.^", "~bar." => "~bar.^" }`, including operations to shadowing the prior `~foo.`.
+Anyhow, with this convention we might compile `export foo, bar, qux as q` to rename `{ "" => "~", "foo." => "foo.", "bar." => "bar.", "qux." => "q." }`.
+Or we could compile `hide foo, bar` to rename `{ "foo." => "~foo.", "bar." => "~bar.", "~foo." => "~foo.^", "~bar." => "~bar.^" }`, including operations to shadowing the prior `~foo.`.

 ### Global Names

 We can simulate a global namespace by automatically forwarding names into hierarchical components by default.
-For example, a language might implicitly translate `{ "" => "foo.", "$" => "$", "%" => "%" }` for hierarchical component 'foo'.
-This would effectively treat `$*` and `%*` as global namespaces.
-We use `%*` for primitive AST constructors, and it might be read-only (via move `{ "%" => WARN }`), whereas `$*` could be the user writable global namespace.
+For example, a language might implicitly translate `{ "g." => "g.", "%" => "%", "" => "foo." }`, treating `g.*` and `%*` as global namespaces for hierarchical component `foo.*`.
+The `%*` is generally for primitive AST constructors, and is read-only, thus we might also 'move' introduced `%*` to DEL.
+But we could permit introducing names under `g.*`.

-Usefully, because this namespace is still subject to translations, we can easily translate components to resolve name conflicts in the global namespace, or sandbox the global namespace for a subset of components.
-We only need some syntax to influence the default translation.

-A weakness of global names is that it hinders lazy evaluation.
-It isn't obvious which constructors might contribute to any specific global name.
-Without hints, we'll be blindly searching until we find the right component.
-To mitigate this, users could introduce manual hints where they notice performance issues, or a compiler could record some metadata to support search during incremental compilation.
+Usefully, because this isn't a true global space, it is subject to further translations.
+We could resolve conflicts by renaming globals for certain subprograms.
+We could also sandbox or 'chroot' the globals used in subprograms, e.g. routing `{ "g." => "g.foo." }`.

 ### Namespace as Function or Macro